 36. Cascading Petunias Hanging Basket

-Trailing petunias create stunning hanging baskets.
-Wave and Supertunia varieties cascade down 2-3 feet covered in blooms.
-They flower continuously from spring until frost.
-Deadheading isn’t necessary with newer varieties.
-Plant them in large baskets with good potting soil.
-Water regularly and feed weekly for best performance.
-The flowers come in every color including patterns and stripes.
+Trailing wave petunia seeds create stunning hanging baskets and container gardens that cascade down 2-3 feet covered in continuous blooms from spring until frost.
+Plant them in large containers with good potting soil — water regularly and feed weekly for best performance.
 These baskets become massive flower balls by midsummer.

 Hollyhocks scream cottage garden charm.
 These tall biennials produce flower-covered stalks that reach 6-8 feet.
 The blooms stack up the stem like a floral tower.
 They’re perfect against fences, walls, or buildings.
 Plant seeds in late spring for blooms the following year.
 They self-seed readily so you’ll have continuous generations.
 Choose single or double varieties in colors from white to nearly black.
 Stake tall varieties in windy areas.